mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Watch SpaceX launch 60 more Starlink satellites for its broadband internet service live
+  - TikTok rumors beg the question: Did Trump solve anything?
      <hr/>

-      - *SpaceX is set to launch the latest batch of its Starlink satellites on Thursday, with a target lift-off time of 2:19 PM EDT (11:19 AM PDT).
-The mission will take off from Kennedy Space Center in Florida, and there’s a backup opportunity tomorrow at 1:57 PM ED…*
+      - *Over the past 24 hours, rumors picked up by Bloomberg, the Wall Street Journal and CNBC have put some boundaries on what a possible deal between Oracle and TikTok’s parent company ByteDance will look like.
+In its current incarnation floating around the DC pre…*

-  - Which 5 cloud startup categories are the hottest?
+  - Caroline Brochado and Sophia Bendz on the boom in Europe's early- and growth-stage startups
       <hr/>

-      - *Hello from the midst of Disrupt 2020: after this short piece for you I am wrapping my prep for a panel with investors from Bessemer, a16z and Canaan about the future of SaaS.
-Luckily, The Exchange this morning is on a very similar topic.
-The Exchange explores…*
+      - *As part of Disrupt 2020 we wanted to look at the contrasting positions of both early and later-stage investing in Europe.
+Who better to unpack this subject than two highly experienced operators in these fields?
+After a career at Spotify and then as a VC at At…*

-  - Facebook launches Facebook Business Suite, an app for managing business accounts across Facebook, Instagram and Messenger
+  - Hulu tests its co-viewing feature 'Watch Party' with ad-supported viewers
       <hr/>

-      - *Facebook this morning launched a new app designed to make it easier for businesses to manage their pages and profiles across Facebook, Instagram and Messenger in a single place.
-The app, Facebook Business Suite, combines access to the business’s key updates a…*
+      - *Hulu was one of the first major streaming services to introduce a “co-viewing” feature that allows friends and family to watch Hulu content together from different locations.
+The feature, Hulu Watch Party, was initially only available for subscribers on the t…*

-  - Here’s what’s happening at Disrupt 2020 today
+  - Impact, a YC-style accelerator for the entertainment industry, spins out from Imagine Entertainment with backing from Benchmark
       <hr/>

-      - *Rise, shine and build your business startup fans.
-It’s day four of Disrupt 2020, and this is your daily snapshot of just some of the heavy-hitters, events, breakout sessions and all-around opportunity that’s yours for the taking.
-Looking for the complete line…*
+      - *Hollywood has been better known for making films and TV shows about the tech industry than it has been for being a part of it, but today a new enterprise is launching, backed by a major Silicon Valley venture firm, that hopes to hit pause on that image.
+Imagi…*

-  - Darkstore launches FastAF app for same-day product delivery
+  - Watch SpaceX launch 60 more Starlink satellites for its broadband internet service live
       <hr/>

-       - *Darkstore, the tech-driven fulfillment solution to enable e-commerce companies to offer same-day delivery, has just released a consumer-facing app called FastAF.
-Right now, the app is only available in Los Angeles.
-FastAF is built on top of Darkstore, which a…*
+       - *SpaceX is set to launch the latest batch of its Starlink satellites on Thursday, with a target lift-off time of 2:19 PM EDT (11:19 AM PDT).
+The mission will take off from Kennedy Space Center in Florida, and there’s a backup opportunity tomorrow at 1:57 PM ED…*